vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 not supposed to delete.
 Or, your backing store that contains the secrets can get corrupted for any reason.

-Cloud Native or not, you rely on hardware which—intrinsically—is unreliable.
+Cloud Native or not, you rely on hardware which--intrinsically--is unreliable.

 Things happen.
-Make sure you back up your cluster [using a tool like **Velero**][velero], so that when things do happen, you can revert your cluster’s last known good state.
+Make sure you back up your cluster [using a tool like **Velero**][velero], so that when things do happen, you can revert your cluster's last known good state.

 > **Make Sure You Back Up `vsecm-root-key`**
 >